Alfresco/tutorials/docs/contract-management/connect-to-app.md

 <br />

 Now you can navigate your site just like in the browser.
-In the screenshot below you can see the "Employee Contracts/By Department/IT" smartfolder you created in the last tutorial with some example documents.
+In the screenshot below there's the "Employee Contracts/By Department/IT" smartfolder you created in the last tutorial with some example documents.

 <br />